shoaibur/Tutorials/interview-prep/amazon-leadership-principles.md

 1. What are the plans for Amazon over the next 5 to 10 years and how I could contribute and be integrated to achieve the goals together?
 2. Amazon always brings out new products/ideas/services.
 What are the next great innovation your team is focusing right now?
 3. You expectedly have been working on multiple products/services, but what is the first thing you would like me to concentrate on this role?
+4. Have you ever get frustrated for being a software engineer?
+If so, could you please share your experience?